jgdigitaljedi/portAndBlog/README.md

 ## CURRENT FOCUS TODO

 - STYLE!
 It's kind of chaotic and all over the place.
-Looks like a toddler designed it.
 Time to make myself sit down and plan out margins, refine colors, tweak style, etc.
   - I feel like the blog landing, blog section pages, and home screen are ok...for now.
   - The nav is still ugly.
-The theme switching is neat, but it needs work (especially the nav icons).
+The theme switching is neat, but it needs work (especially the nav icons on the about page).
   - social buttons

 ## OVERALL TODO

 - maybe I need a logo?
 If I decide to do this, I should see about one of those site where you pay a small fee and people take a crack at it?
-- make it look nicer
 - add more Google Analytics functionality
 - add accessibility
 - GDPR?
 I'm not paying ICO a dime, so maybe I pop up a cookie banner and block the EU from searching my site on Google and Bing?